-During 2004, all non-employee Directors of the Board of Directors of CryoLife were paid \$40,000 per year.
-Each committee Chairman received an additional \$5,000.
-The Presiding Director receives \$65,000 per year, inclusive of the \$40,000 Director fee.
+During 2005, non-employee Directors of the Board of Directors of CryoLife were paid annual fees of \$40,000.
+Although Mr. Benson was appointed as a director on December 27, 2005, he received no director's fees in that year.
+Each committee Chairman receives an additional \$5,000 chairman's fee.
+The Presiding Director also receives an additional \$25,000 presiding director's fee.